Tanard Jackson: Tampa Bay Buccaneers

-Jackson was drafted by the Tampa Bay Buccaneers in the fourth round of the 2007 NFL Draft.
+Jackson was selected by the Tampa Bay Buccaneers in the fourth round of the 2007 NFL draft with the 106th overall pick.
 Although he played cornerback while at Syracuse, the Bucs converted him to a free safety.
 He started all 16 games during his rookie season, recording 56 tackles, and two interceptions.

 On September 22, 2010, he was suspended indefinitely by the NFL for a violation of their substance abuse policy.
 Because the suspension was Tanard's second violation (he missed the first four games in the previous season due to a violation), he was declared ineligible for reinstatement until September 22, 2011, ending his season after two games and 13 tackles.
 He was reinstated on October 11, 2011.

 On October 14, he was placed on the Buccaneers active roster.
 He made his season debut two days later against the New Orleans Saints Jackson got a pick in his first game against the Saints at home during Week 6.
 A second interception came the following week against the Chicago Bears in London.

 Jackson was released by the Buccaneers on April 10, 2012, after he failed to pass a physical.